katt-dc/heiseUX-project/README.md

 #### Progress Bar
 - **Progress Tracking**: Shows the user's progress progress within an article.
 - **Navigation Aid**: Allows users to quickly jump to different sections of an article.
-- **Bookmark Option**: Allows readers to seamlessly continue reading from where they last left off.
+- **Bookmark Option**: Allows readers to manually select and save a specific line of text, enabling them to return to that exact point later.

 ### Installation